 When a tumor grows and becomes more aggressive, it requires more space and begins to spread to other areas.
 This stage is the start of metastatic lung cancer.

 The cancer cells spread in two ways.
 They may directly enter nearby tissue.
 Alternatively, the cells might break away from the primary tumor and travel through the bloodstream or lymphatic system.

 Growing directly into nearby tissue

 When a tumor pushes on noncancerous tissues nearby, it can force its way through.
 As its growth continues, cancer blocks small blood vessels in the area.

 This blockage reduces the blood and oxygen supply to the healthy tissue.
 Without consistent blood and oxygen, the tissue begins to die, allowing cancer to spread further.

 Traveling through the bloodstream or lymphatic system

 Healthy cells contain substances called adhesion molecules that allow them to stick together.
-Research suggests that cancer cells no longer adhere to normal tissue structures.

 Diagnostic tests include: